autogestion/pubgate/README.md

 Implements both the client-to-server(C2S) API and the federated server-to-server(S2S) API.
  - S2S compatible with Mastodon, Pixelfed, Pleroma and microblog.pub

+Can do create / delete / un-/follow users / share / like / undo

 The idea is to develop PubGate as CMS, which could be used same as WordPress - easy install on cheap hosting with customization by installing plugins and choosing themes.
 As far as it based on asynchronous python framework, which provides non-blocking delivery of AP objects to other instances, it supposed to be light and fast.

 ##### Support extensions (collects blueprints and tasks):